Davekimm/eecs4413-buttereo/README.md

 4. Run the MySQL.

 5. Run the backend (port#: 8080).
-Tables & default Admin/user account will be generated.
+   - Tables and default admin/user accounts will be generated.
-   - Check the terminal if the default accounts are created properly.
+   - Please check the terminal if the default accounts are created properly.
 6. Open the frontend React project `./Frontend` in another IDE.

 7. Type npm install in the terminal to install node_mudules.